-To assist you in selecting the appropriate coursework in your first semester of study, EE has compiled a list of courses to pair with your respective focus area.
-New courses and existing courses are going to be introduced into the Fall 2017 curriculum.
+To assist you in selecting the appropriate coursework in your first semester of study, EE has compiled a list of courses to pair with your respective major or focus area.

 For USC Web Registration instructions, please click here.